 What is Wakhan Mind?

 Wahkan (pronounced “wok on”) is a Lakota name that means sacred.
-It is used with permission and in honor of Roland/Kote, a young Lakota man who, at age 16, declined the treatments that he said was worse than the cancer that had first appeared the year before.
+It is used with permission and in honor of Roland/Kote, a young Lakota man who, at age 16, declined the cancer treatments that he said was worse than the disease that had first appeared the year before.
 He was Roland when I first met him.
 Before leaving his earthly life to join Wakan Tanka or the Great Spirit, he legally changed his name to Kote, which in Lakota means no fear.
 He lived up to the name.